lacegiovanni17/Newsletter-Signup/README.md

 This is a newsletter sign-up page.
 Try it!
 👋 Hi, I’m Chidike Henry
 😎 I’m a web developer
 💻 This is simple Sign Up page website made with HTML, CSS and Javascript.
-You can play the game by clicking the buttons to get a reaction.
+This is website is made using mailchimp API key You can sign up and subscribe to  my mailing list for my e-comm shop by clicking the buttons to get a reaction.
 🌍 Website:
 💞️ I’m looking to collaborate on JS projects
 📫 How to reach me dk1online25@gmail.com